madrisan/nagios-plugins-linux/README.md

 In this case you can temporarily disable *selinux* by executing as root the command `setenforce 0` (or maybe share a better solution!).

+## Debian Package `nagios-plugins-contrib`

+The `Nagios Plugin Linux` source code has been merged with the Debian package [`nagios-plugins-contrib`](https://sources.debian.org/src/nagios-plugins-contrib/) but only the `check_memory` plugin is provided by the package shipped by [Debian Bookworm](https://packages.debian.org/bookworm/nagios-plugins-contrib).

 ## Gentoo Package

 The plugins are available [in the Gentoo tree](https://packages.gentoo.org/packages/net-analyzer/nagios-plugins-linux-madrisan).
 They can be installed by running: